taikoxyz/taiko-client/docs/README.md

 ### Engine API

-The driver directs a L2 execution engine to insert new blocks or reorg the local chain through the [Engine API](https://github.com/ethereum/execution-apis/blob/main/src/engine/specification.md).
+Driver directs a L2 execution engine to insert new blocks or reorg the local chain through the [Engine API](https://github.com/ethereum/execution-apis/blob/main/src/engine/specification.md).

 ### Chain synchronization process

 > NOTE: The Taiko protocol allows a block's timestamp to be equal to its parent block's timestamp, which differs from the original Ethereum protocol.
 So it's fine that there are two `TaikoL1.proposeBlock` transactions included in one L1 block.

+Driver will inform the L2 execution engine Taiko protocol contract's latest verfied L2 head, and try to let it catch up the latest verfied L2 block through P2P at first.
+Driver will monitor the execution engine's sync progress, if it is not able to make any new sync progress in a period of time, driver will switch to insert the verfied blocks to its local chain through the Engine API one by one.

-The driver subscribes to `TaikoL1.BlockProposed` events, and when a new block is proposed:
+After the L2 execution engine catchs up the latest verfied L2 head, driver will subscribe to `TaikoL1.BlockProposed` events, and when a new pending block is proposed:

 1. Get the corresponding `TaikoL1.proposeBlock` L1 transaction.
 2. Decode the txList and block metadata from the transaction's calldata.